-Fourteen communities have been selected to receive three years of funding to increase community participation and improve wellbeing as part of the 2014 Commonwealth Games legacy.
+Fourteen communities have been selected to receive three years of funding to increase community participation and improve wellbeing as part of the legacy of the 2014 Commowealth Games.

 Fourteen is a £3.5m programme funded by Spirit of 2012, a charity set up by the Big Lottery Fund to connect events to communities across the country; tackling disadvantage by supporting opportunities in sport, physical activity, culture and the arts, volunteering and social action.

 The communities to benefit from the Fourteen investment:

 - Scotland: Calton (Glasgow) Ruchill & Possilpark (Glasgow), Gorbal (Glasgow) Dumbiedykes (Edinburgh), Caithness (Highlands), Islay (Argyll & Bute)

 - England: Harpurhey & Moston (Manchester), Kingstanding (Birmingham), Ryhope & Hendon (Sunderland), Southmead (Bristol)

 - Wales: Mid Rhondda (Rhondda) and Bro Aberffraw (Anglesey)

 - Northern Ireland: Monkstown & New Mossley (Belfast) and Creggan (Derry/Londonderry)